 The sound had come from the arm of the couch - his cell phone.
 He immediately set down his notebook and grabbed the device, flipping it open to read the message he'd received.

-[We're on campus.
-We're gonna go pick up Toph and meet you at the ACC in a few.]
+[The girls are ready.
+I'm gonna go pick 'em up and meet you at the CC in a few.]